In the United States, about 21 million blood transfusions are given every year. Typical transfusion recipients include

 People have different blood types.
-Blood type is determined by whether certain proteins (Rh factor and blood group antigens A and B) are present on the surface of red blood cells.
-These proteins are considered antigens because they can trigger an immune response.
+Blood type is determined by whether certain antigens (complex sugar or protein molecules that can trigger an immune response) are present on the surface of red blood cells.
+Blood cell antigens include blood group antigens A and B and Rh factor.

 Compatible Blood Types

 A blood transfusion is safest when the blood type of the transfused blood matches the recipient's blood type and Rh status (in other words, the blood types are compatible).
 Therefore, before a transfusion, blood banks do a test called a type and cross-match on the donor's and the recipient's blood.
-This test minimizes the chance of a dangerous or possibly fatal reaction (see Destruction of red blood cells. ).
+This test minimizes the chance of a dangerous or possibly fatal reaction.

 In addition, the recipient's blood is checked for certain antibodies to red blood cells.
 Such antibodies can cause a reaction to transfused blood.